Moist Chocolate Cupcakes

 After frosting, it’s best to keep your cupcakes in the fridge so your buttercream doesn’t soften too much!
 The frosted cupcakes will also keep for about 1 week in the fridge.

-If you liked these chocolate cupcakes, you may also like some of these other recipes:
+If you liked these chocolate cupcakes, check out some of these other recipes!

 Chocolate Cupcakes With Chocolate Buttercream Frosting Recipe

 - 1/2 teaspoon baking soda